This week, the City of Atlanta filed a motion to intervene in a court case involving the state of Alabama and the U.S. Census Bureau.

 This summer, after a legal battle, the Trump administration relented on asking a citizenship question on the Census.

 The count determines federal funding, including Medicaid, SNAP and housing assistance.
-According to the George Washington Institute of Public Policy, in fiscal year 2016, Georgia received more than $23 million through various federal programs.
+According to the George Washington Institute of Public Policy, in fiscal year 2016, Georgia received more than $23 billion through various federal programs.

 The count also determines political representation.
 After the 2010 Census, Georgia gained one congressional seat for a total of 14.
 After the 2000 Census, the state added two seats.